Home

 Well Steve, that's a good question.
 Yes, a complete bottom job, stripping, sanding, epoxy, transom, stringer, deck & roof water damage and repairs can get quite expensive.

 Not all fiberglass houseboats deteriorate or age at the same speed or rate.
 Some are in covered slips, some not, and some are better made or designed, and some not.
-Some are better maintained, and some get neglected resulting in major repairs and costs.
+Some are better maintained, and some get neglected resulting in major

 Fiberglass versus Aluminum hulls is a common question that gets discussed in many marinas around the world.